vivekthangam/CheatSheet_Tutorial/system_design.md

 ---

-## 🏆 7.
+## ðŸ† 7.
 Final Exam: The Hybrid Pattern Challenge
 *Test your mastery: These scenarios require combining TWO or more patterns for a complete solution.*

 ### Scenario 1: The High-Availability Notification Engine